heru-himawan-tl/fdaf-application-example/README.md

 framework standard:

-- If deployment applies separation between enterprise application and web application, in order the web-application part to be working properly, the correct runtime name must be applied to EAR part.
+- If deployment applies separation between enterprise application and web application, in order the web application part to be working properly, the correct runtime name must be applied to EAR part.
 This FDAF application example EAR deployment must have runtime name as `fdaf.ear`.